jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 in buses, and 61 cents in total school property.
 That is the situation in Virginia.
 It was the situation in Virginia as we were able to present it up to the latest possible point at the time of the trial in this case. </p>
-<p>MR. JUSTICE JACKSON: I hope you will take time enough before you finish to tell me what your position is about the provision of the Fourteenth Amendment, that Congress pass appropriate legislation to enforce it and what effect if any it has on these cases. </p>
+<p><b>MR. JUSTICE JACKSON</b>: I hope you will take time enough before you finish to tell me what your position is about the provision of the Fourteenth Amendment, that Congress pass appropriate legislation to enforce it and what effect if any it has on these cases. </p>
-<p>MR. ROBINSON: That are now before the Court, sir? </p>
+<p><b>MR. ROBINSON</b>: That are now before the Court, sir? </p>
-<p>MR. JUSTICE JACKSON: Yes, cases
+<p><b>MR. JUSTICE JACKSON</b>: Yes, cases
 of this character. </p>
-<p>MR. ROBINSON: I will be glad to do that, Mr. Justice Jackson, right now.
+<p><b>MR. ROBINSON</b>: I will be glad to do that, Mr. Justice Jackson, right now.
 I disagree
 with counsel for the appellees that Congress does not have full power under section 5 of the Fourteenth Amendment to enact legislation that would outlaw segregation in state public schools.
 But I do feel that insofar as the present cases are concerned that has relatively little